The Science Behind Normative Social Influence

 It’s time to dig deeper into one particular concept: normative social influence, and how this psychological process affects how we interact with each other on the web.

-What Is Normative Social Influence?
+What Is an Example of Normative Social Influence?

 PsychCentral defines normative social influence as taking steps to conform to the group, not necessarily because you actually agree with the group, but because you want to fit in.
 You might not want to see the latest Avengers movie, but given the choice between a movie night out with friends or staying in by yourself, you can pretend to like it.